-Reasons to Not Print a Fake Auto Insurance Card
+Reasons Not to Use a Fake Auto Insurance Card

-Apparently so, since all it takes is a quick Google of "printable fake auto insurance cards" to find literally dozens of websites that offer them, along with fake college diplomas, birth certificates, employment records, bank statements, marriage licenses, and on and on.
-It's really kind of scary.
-The possibilities are endless, though, and may be tempting.
-Our advice to you is to resist temptation because using a fake document of one of the types just mentioned can get you into a lot of trouble.
+All it takes is a quick Google of "printable fake auto insurance cards" to find literally dozens of websites offering them, along with fake college diplomas, birth certificates, employment records, bank statements, marriage licenses, etc. Resist this option, tempting as it may be, because using such a fake document can get you into a lot of trouble.

 Not Just About Cheaters

 It's not hard to understand that using a fake insurance card is wrong.
 Anyone who purposely seeks one online, prints it out, and carries it around as if it is real knows what she's doing.
 But what if you don't realize that your fake card is fake?
 You see, there are some people out there with websites set up, not to help you cheat on your insurance, but to cheat you into believing that you have legitimate coverage.
 Many use the brand names and logos of real insurers, ones that you would recognize and trust instantly, or fiendishly close soundalikes.